Leroyal/DT-DIGITAX-WEBSITE/README.md

 DigiTax website

-This is a test project to demonstrate using Intern with Angular 4+.
+This is project is built in Angular 9.
 It contains all of the specs from Angular's test guide as well as some extras.
-Specs have been reformatted and converted to using Intern best practices as outlined below.

 Get started
 Clone the repo